Cain93/data-512-a1/README.md

 #### 1. Data Acquisition
 Five different API requests are made, requesting desktop and mobile usage from the legacy endpoint, and desktop, mobile-site and mobile-app usage from the pageviews endpoint.
 All responses are saved as json files in the data folder.

+#### 2. Data Processing
+The data from the api requests in stage is collected and combined, merging on Year and Month.
+The data is then pivoted to be intabular format, with one column for each API data type.
+Finally, the "mobile-site" and "mobile-app" counts from the pageview api are combined into just "mobile", and the total number of views, desktop + mobile, is calculated for the pageview api and legacy api.
+The resulting data is saved in the 'en-wikipedia_traffic_200712-202108.csv' file

 ## Data